 Are you thinking of starting your own business?
 If so, you’ll need to decide what legal structure to use.
 The Limited Liability Company (LLC) is a popular choice for small businesses in California because it offers some advantages over other types of business structures.
 In this article, I’ll provide a guide to starting an LLC in California, with the steps you need to take and the requirements you must meet.

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
-The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in California without an attorney.
+The Limited Liability Company (LLC) is a popular business structure for many businesses starting in California.
+The LLC is created under state law and provides personal liability protection, and has the potential to save money on taxes.
+With a little research, you can earn how to form an LLC in California without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, which provides asset protection because the entity separates the business assets from the business owner’s personal assets.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides having liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

-LLC Identifier – The legal name of the LLC must include one of the following at the end of the business name:
+1. Under California law, the legal name of the LLC must include one of the following words or abbreviations at the end of the business name:

 – Limited Liability Company